Cycling in Mid Wales

 The National Cycle Museum in Llandrindod Wells contains over 260 bicycles.
 Located at The Automobile Palace in Temple Street.
 Phone: 01597 825531.

 Also note the grade 2 listed Art Deco building housing the cycle museum.
 If you look at the inscription above the ground floor windows of The Automobile Palace (originally called 'The Palace Of Sport') you'll see that Tom Norton Ltd sold "Cycles, Motors and Aircraft" - so they had most options covered.
-The below photo shows the Tour of Britain passing the museum (no one stopped to exchange bikes!).
+The below photo shows the Tour of Britain passing the museum.

-An aside: we regularly visited The Automobile Palace in the 1980s, when it was still a car showroom, to look at the Tom Norton collection of old cycles that hung above the gleaming gas-guzzlers.
-Sadly the Tom Norton bikes were removed from the museum in 2014 - but the museum is still well worth visiting.
+An aside: we regularly visited The Automobile Palace in the 1980s, when it was still a car showroom, to look at the old cycles that hung above the gleaming gas-guzzlers.

-The Victorian spa town of Llandrindod Wells holds an annual Victorian Festival when the townsfolk dress up in period clothes and go about their daily business (although I doubt if this lot were really about to go cycling).
-The 2017 festival dates are 21 to 27 August.
+The Victorian spa town of Llandrindod Wells holds an annual Victorian Festival in August when the townsfolk dress up in period clothes and go about their daily business - although I doubt if this lot were really about to go cycling...

-Bike ride idea: Sustrans' The Radnor Ring, an 84 mile circular route around the old county of Radnorshire (or just do the Route 825 part at 73 miles).
+Bike ride idea: Our hilly 24-mile 'Heartsease Hop' ride, north of Llandrindod Wells.
+Sustrans' The Radnor Ring, an 84 mile circular route around the old county of Radnorshire (or just do the Route 825 part at 73 miles).
 The Radnor Ring map from Amazon.
-We will add one of our rides later.

 Open All Hours